katwinkl3/aumi/README.md

 2. **Performance + security** (not a problem for now) - telegram chat and input validation, *rate limiting*, queuing requests (scrapper processing time is already quite long)

 ## Future features:
-1. List management - merge and organize maps generated from different but relevant urls (tiktoks for )
+1. List management - allow users to merge location lists generated from different urls under the same map view
 2. Expand with more information - restaurant deals/reservation availability etc
-3. Allow for collaborative edits (possibly shared across group chat with delta sync though its not very useful at this point)
+3. Allow for collaborative edits for group planning
+4. Support for other languages + maps (amap for cn, kakao map for kr)

 ## Todo
 - ~~Add traffic navigation - get users current location~~